bguerre20/xmcodesync/README.md

 # Requirements

-- An existins xmatters instance and account with sufficient privelages to do REST API calls on the instance.
+- An existing xmatters instance and account with sufficient privelages to do REST API calls on the instance.

 # Known Issues